 PL217/2016 was acquired in the second quarter of 2017.
-The license has an effective date of January 1, 2017 for an initial period of three (3) years followed by two 2-year renewals.
-The first renewal was granted on June 29, 2020 and the second two-year renewal was granted May 30, 2022 to be effective July 1, 2022.
+The license has an effective date of January 1, 2017, for an initial period of three (3) years followed by two 2-year renewals.
+The first renewal was granted on June 29, 2020.

-The license lies within the OKF and is situated some 10 km south of the Orapa Mining area and with the same distance to the west of the Letlhakane Mining lease.
-It surrounds the Karowe Mining lease, while the BK11 prospect is directly to the east of the licence.
+The license lies within the OKF and is situated some 10 km south of the Orapa Mining area and at the same distance to the west of the Letlhakane Mining lease.
+It surrounds the Karowe Mining lease, while the BK11 prospect is direct to the east of the licence.
 Other kimberlites occur along its northern and eastern borders.
 The licence is highly prospective for kimberlites but also has the potential to contain secondary diamond deposits associated with the paleo-drainage network in the area.
 The present drainage is to the north and erosion of the kimberlites would have resulted in the residue, including diamonds, to have been transported in the same direction.
 The focus of the exploration work would therefore be not only on finding kimberlites but also to assess the geomorphology in the search for paleo-channels and alluvial diamond deposits.

-A novel mix of remote sensing strategies which involved studying in combination air magnetic surveys; Aster LT1; Aster GED Emissivity; Landsat ETM 7+; Landsat LC08, Landsat 8 False Color, Shuttle Radar Topography Mission (SRTM) digital elevation models (DEM); and regional digitized geology, helped identify a number of potential alluvial and kimberlite targets for further exploration.
+A novel mix of remote sensing strategies which involved studying in combination air magnetic surveys; Aster LT1;

+Aster GED Emissivity; Landsat ETM 7+; Landsat LC08, Landsat 8 False Color, Shuttle Radar Topography Mission (SRTM) digital elevation models (DEM); and regional digitized geology, helped identify several potential alluvial and kimberlite targets for further exploration.

-This initial investigation led to a program of ground magnetics surveys over these targets which were conducted in two stages, and totaled 246 survey line km.
-This further refined the understanding of the area and identified 12 kimberlite targets of which 5 are high priority.
+Following this study, follow-up magnetometry and gravimetric surveys were undertaken.
+Detailed ground magnetics surveys over selected targets were conducted in several stages, and totaled 612 survey line kilometers.
+This further refined the understanding of the area and identified 12 kimberlite targets of which five were a high priority.
 Additional high-resolution ground gravity surveys followed and were conducted along lines perpendicular to the previously identified paleo-channels and downstream of AK6 and BK11.
-Modelling of the ground magnetic and ground gravity data led to the identification of a number of paleo-channels.
-Where alluvial gravel paleo-channels have characteristically lower densities, and as such can be identified as having a lower gravity than the surrounding area.
+Modelling of the ground magnetic and ground gravity data led to the identification of several paleo-channels.
+Where alluvial gravel paleo-channels have characteristically lower densities, and as such can be identified as having a lower gravity value than the surrounding areas.
 This modelling indicated significant overlaps between these ground geophysical surveys and the remote sensing interpretations for the locations of subsurface paleo-channel alluvial targets.
-Several prospective paleo-channel targets close to present-day drainages have been noted.
-Those channels may contain alluvial diamonds sourced from AK6 (Karowe / Lucara Diamond Corp.) and BK11 (Firestone Diamonds) and could contain large diamonds that are characteristic of AK6.
+Several prospective paleo-channel targets close to present-day drainages at 15 to 40m below the surface had been noted.